salilab/imp/doc/manual/deprecation.md

 All examples run as part of the %IMP test suite get passed the `--deprecation_exceptions` command line flag.
-Thus, any example that calls IMP.setup_from_argv() or uses IMP.OptionParser will fail if it tries to call deprecated code.
+Thus, any example that calls IMP.setup_from_argv() or uses IMP.ArgumentParser will fail if it tries to call deprecated code.
 It is highly recommended that all examples do this.

 All unit tests that call IMP.test.main() will also trigger exceptions if they